ctn-waterloo/website/ctn_waterloo/content/meetings/lab-meetings-2016.md

 - Apr 22: Aaron's seminar on heterogeneous synapses
 - April 29: Brent - RATSLAM in Nengo
 - May 6: (no meeting, chris talking at SONA)
-- May 13: Sean - RNNs and Conceptors
+- May 13: Sean - RNNs and Conceptors; Ivana on Creativity workshop
 - May 20: Aaron - Locality sensitive hashing
 - May 27: Su - CNNs  for scene recognition;
 - June 3: Brent - Hyperopt